BestTimesToVisit.com Logo

 food

-Embrace the 'menu del día' for lunch!
+Embrace the 'menu del día' for lunch.
 Many restaurants offer a fantastic three-course meal with a drink and bread for around €12-€18 on weekdays.
-It's a delicious and budget-friendly way to experience local Catalan cuisine, far better than a quick sandwich.
+It's the best way to sample authentic Catalan cuisine without breaking the bank, and it's a local ritual!

 culture